 Businesses and households worldwide are being affected in many aspects by the spread of Corona Virus, with The World Health Organisation declaring it a pandemic.
 As a business, you may be wondering how it will be affected until the situation is solved.

-You’re probably aware that energy is an essential service, since businesses rely on gas and electric to run.
+You’re probably aware that energy is an essential service since businesses rely on gas and electricity to run.
 So, like other services, such as telecoms and social care, energy supplies will continue to function.
 Do not worry.
 Your business can continue to run with the energy it needs.

 Here are some ways that the virus is affecting the energy industry and changes happening.
 This includes direct changes and some bigger changes affecting the energy industry as a whole.

 Energy companies have been gung-ho about installing smart meters on all business premises.
 This is particularly because businesses can pay the exact amounts they owe on their bills, However, with the UK lockdown, businesses closing, and travel limited, this will now stop.
 This is because this service isn’t classed as an essential service.
 Instead of carrying out installations, staff will be assisting with emergency situations, supporting essential businesses and households with vulnerable people.

 Grants and tax relief available to support businesses

 Are you struggling to pay your business energy bill?
 Need support in other ways if your business has slowed down or had to stop completely?
 There are grants available for businesses to support during these challenging times.